tplick/nimcalc/README.md

 Tom Plick (tomplick@gmail.com)

+NEWS (August 24, 2025): nimcalc managed to compute the nim-value of the 4 x 13 Cram board under normal play.
+The value is 3.
+The computation took two weeks on a 16-core machine with 24 GB of free RAM.
+To replicate this result, run the following command (and then wait a while).
+Ensure that the machine has enough RAM.

+`time NIMCALC_VERBOSE=1 NIMCALC_PROCS=16 NIMCALC_TABLE_SIZE=64000 ./cram 4 13`

 nimcalc, the "nimber calculator," is a software package designed to compute the nim-values of impartial games.
 So far, three games are implemented:

 - Cram, a game of dominoes played on a square grid.
 See https://en.wikipedia.org/wiki/Cram_(game) for information on this game.
 This game is implemented in cram.ml .
 For added speed, the nim-values of all boards up to 4 x 6 have been precomputed and stored in the file cram4by6.db .